Carpeting your walls doesn’t help soundproof them, yet it can help improve the acoustics of a room if done correctly.

-Of course, the best option will always be to properly soundproof the wall however there are plenty of alternative cheap (carpet-free) ways to soundproof a room, if time and budget constraints are issues.
+Of course, the best option will always be to properly soundproof the wall however there are plenty of alternative cheap (carpet-free) ways to temporarily soundproof a wall or any other part of the room if time and budget constraints are issues.

 Here are a few you could try instead:

 Mass blocks mass, windows are therefore a weak point in most walls as they contain far less mass than a wall does.